-20.4 Annual Report.
-The Board will submit an annual report to the Oregon Supreme Court, noting the number of applicants to the Program, the number of Provisional Licenses granted, and the number of Provisional Licensees admitted to the Bar.
-The report will also note any insights gathered from the reviews described in Rules 20.1 - 20.3; and any proposals for improving the Program.
+20.4 Annual Report and Periodic Re-Authorization.
+The Board will submit an annual report to the Oregon Supreme Court, noting the number of applicants in the Program, the number of Provisional Licenses granted, and the number of Provisional Licensees admitted to the Bar.
+The annual report will also note any insights gathered from the reviews described in Rules 20.1-20.3 (and will provide the underlying data at the Court's request); and any proposal for improving the program.
+Every other year, the report to the Court will include data gathered pursuant to Section 20.4.
+Every fourth year, the Court will vote whether to re-authorize the Program.
+If the